gappuser/qryptr/README.md

 -Support deadman's switch, that is, reset the device upon startup if a wrong or particular password is used, or after a particular time period (though this is hard without a real time clock).

+-Research backup-to-screen, that is, backup some contacts by displaying them on the screen and letting users decide how to back them up (writing them down or making a photo).

+-Reshare keys to trusted contacts, possibly by signing them as well.

+-Possible enable local, offline password manager.

 # FAQ
 ## hardware
 Q: Could we run the whole device on 3.3V?